Principles of pay

 Equality of pay

 We are committed to ensuring equality of pay for all staff and to eliminating any pay gaps.
-Analysing pay data is a crucial part of the work undertaken by Human Resources and forms a key part of the College’s drive to eliminate pay imbalances and ensure that men and women in like work receive equal pay.
+Analysing pay data is a crucial part of the work undertaken by Human Resources and forms a key part of the College’s drive to eliminate pay imbalances and ensure that all staff in like work, (regardless of gender and ethnicity), receive equal pay.

 Rates of pay

-The College aims to pay mid to upper quartile rates of pay for staff against appropriate external comparators wherever possible, whilst also ensuring the College stays within what is affordable.
+The College aims to pay median to upper quartile rates of pay for staff against appropriate external comparators wherever possible, whilst also ensuring the College stays within what is affordable.